basaandewiel/basaandewiel.github.io/_posts/2025-12-23-Home_Assistant_OS_in_Incus_LXD_on_RPI5_with_reverse_nginx_proxy.md

 layout: post
 title: Home Assistant OS in Incus-Virtual Machine on RPI5
 ---

-# Home Assistant OS in Incus-VM on RPI5

-- Home Assistant OS in Linux container (Incus/LXD) on RPI5 with reverse proxy (Nginx) in separate container
+Home Assistant OS in Linux container (Incus/LXD) on RPI5 with reverse proxy (Nginx) in separate container
 - Goal
   - I wanted to have Home Assistant OS running, but didn't want to dedicate a full Raspberry Pi for this.
 So I searched whether is was possible to have HA running in a Virtual Machine on my main Raspberry PI.
 - used sources